 An ASCII text editor, GUI configurable to launch the editor of your choice.

-Graphic file viewer - POV-Ray outputs to PNG, Targa (TGA), and PPM formats, converters from the PPMBIN distribution are included to convert these to IFF ILBM files.
+Graphic file viewer - POV-Ray outputs to PNG, Targa (TGA), and PPM formats.
+POV-Ray Amiga can load any image format with Picture.
+Datatype V43 and the appropriate datatype.